tomastrajan/angular-ngrx-material-starter/.github/PULL_REQUEST_TEMPLATE.md

 * the commit message follows our guidelines: CONTRIBUTING.md#commit-message-guidelines

-Feel free to add you as a contributor via `npm run contributors:add`
+Feel free to add yourself as a contributor via `npm run contributors:add`

 -->